Is wearing earrings a sin?

 15 The rich shall not give more, and the poor shall not give less than half a shekel, when they give an offering unto the Lord, to make an atonement for your souls.
 (Ex.30:15)

 More of this half of the shekel may be here, written by Ambrose of Milan.

 Rebekah has also a meaning for the end-time people.
 Rebekah met Isaac soon after receiving the adornments.
 When the bridal garment is complete, the wedding banquet will soon start.
 The banquet is elaborated in the parable of the wedding feast, Matt.22:2.
 In other words, the world will end soon after.
-Rebekah will meet her spouse once she has the ornaments.
+Rebekah will meet her spouse once she has the ornaments for the heavenly wedding.
 This is written by Isaiah:

 18 Lift up thine eyes round about, and behold: all these gather themselves together, and come to thee.
 As I live, saith the Lord, thou shalt surely clothe thee with them all, as with an ornament, and bind them on thee, as a bride doeth.
 (Isaiah.49:18)